 - Creating a personalized shopping experience versus taking a one-size-fits-all approach to marketing your products

-We’d love to know what you’re doing to leverage social commerce yourself.
 If you haven’t started selling via social, what’s holding you back?
 Interested in implementing some of these strategies but have no idea where to start?
-Let us know in the comments below!
+Check out our complete Instagram marketing guide for more tips and tricks!